1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: They disapproved of his costly expansionist policies.

-80. Wellesley resigned and returned to England in:
+80. Wellesley resigned and returned to England in___________.

 A) 1803